 On July 5 2018, the NHS was 70.
-This represents a magnificent seven decades of providing lifelong care.
+This represents a magnificent seven decades of providing lifelong health and care in Doncaster.

 Cutting the NHS70 Birthday cake at the Doncaster NHS70 celebration (Picture: RDaSH)